 “Being part of this competition provided exposure to the company and allowed me to stand out from the typical college graduate,” she said.

 Nancy Rauseo, who teaches Personal Selling, coached the students and traveled with them to Tallahassee for the weekend competition, hosted by Florida State University.
 Two FIU sponsors, ADP and City Furniture, also attended, providing much-appreciated feedback and encouragement.

 Next steps?
 The eight-student sales team is preparing for more national sales competitions in spring 2013, including the most prestigious of all: National Collegiate Sales Competition (NCSC) at Kennesaw State.

-Tags: American Marketing Association, Ashley Castillo, College of Business, FIU, FIU Business, Florida International University, Joseph Mendola, Nancy Rauseo
+Tags: American Marketing Association, Ashley Castillo, College of Business, FIU, FIU College of Business, Florida International University, Joseph Mendola, Nancy Rauseo

 Is this your first time here?
 Subscribe to our